 How to evaluate a site for “quality” is among the most misunderstood concepts in SEO.

-Getting this wrong can result in you leaving sites out of your outreach that can drive ranking or worse, including sites that will provide no value or potentially get you penalized.
+Getting this wrong can result in you leaving sites out of your outreach that can drive traffic – or worse, including sites that will provide no value or potentially hurt your SEO performance.

 Rowe covered what website elements need to be evaluated in order to determine “site quality” for link building.